We Fix Broken & Busted Pipes

 Prevent Clogged Pipes

-It’s inevitable that some foreign objects are going to get stuck up in your pipes at some point in time.
-Food, hair, paper, toys (you’d be surprised what kids will flush down the toilet!), greasy substances, and mineral build up can collect over time and clog your pipes.
+It’s inevitable that some foreign objects are going to get stuck up in your pipes.
+Food, hair, paper, toys, greasy substances, and mineral build up can collect over time and clog your pipes.
 This can be incredibly inconvenient when your drains get slow or back up, but it also causes water pressure to build above normal levels in your pipes.
 This pressure can cause pipes to crack and break, especially if there are already vulnerable points.
 If you start to notice low water pressure, slow drains, or backed up fixtures, call us to clean your drain so we can relieve that pressure right away.

 Replace Old Pipes

 Plumbing technology has vastly improved over the last few decades.
 Prior to 1970, homes were piped with clay tile, cast iron, and thin wall PVC pipes.
 These materials will break down after 50 to 75 years in use.
 If your home uses these outdated materials, you can pretty much guarantee you’ll be dealing with multiple broken and busted pipes down the road.
-To avoid the headache of plumbing emergencies and save your home from unexpected water damage, you might want to consider repiping to modern thick wall PVC.
+To avoid the headache of plumbing emergencies and save your home from unexpected water damage, you might want to consider re-piping to modern thick wall PVC.
 We know this can be an expensive investment, but we do offer 0% interest financing for 12 months to help.
+Contact Reliant Plumbing to learn more about how we can help you with your next plumbing emergency.

 Schedule Your Service